Against Full Scale IQ Fetishism

 Willingness to invest time in research and writing to create good output.

-Prioritizing discovering truth over money, political alliances, and fame.
+Prioritizing discovering truth over other variables.

 Willingness to tackle controversial or inflammatory issues despite potential social pushback.